markosski/stubmaker/README.md

 # stubmaker

-FakeGen is a small utility that generates a stub implementations of annotated interfaces.
+Stubmaker is a small utility that generates a stub implementations of annotated interfaces.
-FakeGen can be useful in following scenarios:
-* there is a need to mock beans in tests
-* there is a need to fake beans in component tests to prevent executing code that interacts with outside world
+Stubmaker can be useful in scenarios where there is a need to execute application in lower environment or under test with some componnets stubbed to prevent from communicating with external services, e.g. component that sends confirmation email.

 ## Usage